Skip to main content

 Branches

-• master, with the latest stable version (default)
+• master, containing the latest stable version (default)

-• webpreview, with the current content of the preview website; pushes to this branch automatically trigger publishes the preview website
+• webpreview, containing the current preview website content; pushes to this branch automatically trigger publication of the preview website

-All development is done in the development branch, and contributions via Pull Requests should be directed to this branch.
+All development is conducted in the development branch, and contributions via Pull Requests should be directed to this branch.

 When new releases are published, the development branch is merged into master.

-To clone the stable branch (master), run the following commands in a terminal (on Windows use the Git Bash console):
+To clone the stable branch (master), execute the following commands in a terminal (on Windows use the Git Bash console):

 rm -rf ~/Work/xpack/xpm-js.git && \